-What does it mean for your constituents?
+What does it mean for your residents?

 The Covenant ensures that the Armed Forces community is not disadvantaged because of their service - it is about fairness and equity.
-The Covenant is not an obligation to provide preferential treatment over other constituents with no link to the Armed Forces.
-It is a promise that society has made to this community that should be upheld.
+The Covenant is not an obligation to provide preferential treatment over other residents with no link to the Armed Forces.
+It is about removing disadvantage that may be experienced as a result of service.

-The Armed Forces Act 2021 introduced a new legal duty on some public authorities to have 'due regard' to the Armed Forces community in the policy areas of housing, education and health.
+The Armed Forces Act 2021 introduced a new legal Armed Forces Covenant duty on some public authorities to have 'due regard' to the Armed Forces community in the policy areas of housing, education and health.
 Statutory guidance accompanies the legislation and help bodies in scope meet their legal obligations.

 Covenant Example - Since October 2015, Armed Forces families who are posted overseas have been able to suspend their UK mobile phone contracts until they return to the UK.
 This change extended existing commitments made to serving personnel and to their spouses and children.
 And since March 2017, Armed Forces personnel have no longer had to pay cancellation fees for their broadband and media packages when posted overseas, or to another part of the UK not covered by their provider.
-As a result of these changes, serving personnel will no longer be disadvantaged by the mobile nature of Service life.12
+As a result of these changes, serving personnel will no longer be disadvantaged by the mobile nature of Service life.13